leosussan/fastapi-gino-arq-uvicorn/README.md

-# fastapi-gino-arq-postgres
+# fastapi-gino-arq-uvicorn
 High-performance Async REST API, in Python.
 FastAPI + GINO + Arq + Uvicorn (powered by Redis & PostgreSQL).

 ## Get Started
 ### Run Locally
 _NOTE: You must have PostgreSQL & Redis running locally._

-1. Clone this Repository. `git clone https://github.com/leosussan/fastapi-gino-arq-postgres.git`
+1. Clone this Repository. `git clone https://github.com/leosussan/fastapi-gino-arq-uvicorn.git`
 2. Run `pipenv install --dev` from root.
 (Run `pip install pipenv` first, if necessary.)
 3. Make a copy of `.dist.env`, rename to `.env`.
 Fill in PostgreSQL, Redis connection vars.
 4. Generate DB Migrations: `alembic revision --autogenerate`.
 It will be applied when the application starts.
 You can trigger manually with `alembic upgrade head`.